dbhutta00/CE-UY-3013-Final-Project-BOD-Test/README.md

                    'BOD': [0,16,96,251,357,380,384,440,415,411]})
 ```

-This will provide you with the results for Task 2.
+Run the code and it will provide you with the results for Task 2.